 For the latest updates, visit the Amateur Astronomers Group on Facebook.

-The NASA Space Place Team has awarded the Amateur Astronomers Group a Certificate of Appreciation for encouraging science and technology education through our public events.
+The NASA Night Sky Network and Space Place Team has awarded the Amateur Astronomers Group Certificates of Appreciation for encouraging science and technology education through our public events.

 Click Here to see some photos of our events.